 You can select which Organizational unit will be pushed, set Deactivation options and Manage licenses for users (for more information see Managing G Suite Users):

-G Suite supports User's Schema DiscoveryAbility to import additional attributes to Okta, so you can add some extra attributes to User's Profile.
+G Suite also supports User's Schema DiscoveryAbility to import additional attributes to Okta, so you can add extra attributes to User's Profile.

 In Okta, from the Admin dashboard, select Directory > Profile Editor.

 Select the APPS section in the left navigation bar, then find your app in the list.

 Check the list of attributes, and if you decide you need more, click Add Attribute.
 A list of extended attributes appears:

 Select the attributes you want to add, then click Save.